openedx-unsupported/edx-certificates/README.md

         CERT_AWS_KEY = # Amazon Web Services Key
         CERT_BUCKET = # Amazon Web Services S3 bucket name

-   It is also fine to have a .boto file or a run this code from a server that has a proper IAM role.
+   It is also acceptable to leave the AWS KEY and ID values as none and instead use .boto file or run this code from a server that has an IAM role that gives it write access to the bucket in the configuration.

 2. To run all of the tests from the `certificates` directory, run: